What to Document

 - help you to use bibliographic management software such as EndNote or Reference Manager to store your systematic review references

-- will send you EndNote or Reference Manager libraries of references found in literature searches for your systematic review
+- send you EndNote or Reference Manager libraries of references found in literature searches for your systematic review